What Is Narcissistic Triangulation in Relationships

 1. Romantic Relationships

-Sarah and Mark Sarah noticed Mark often mentioned his “amazing” coworker, Lisa.
+Sarah and Mark noticed that Mark often mentions his “amazing” coworker, Lisa.
 He’d compare Sarah’s cooking to Lisa’s or joke about how Lisa “never complains.”
 When Sarah expressed hurt, Mark accused her of overreacting.
-Over time, Sarah felt paranoid and inadequate—exactly what Mark wanted.
-By triangulating Lisa into their relationship, he kept Sarah striving for approval while avoiding intimacy.

 2. Family Dynamics

-The Golden Child vs. Scapegoat In families, narcissistic parents might designate one child as the “golden child” (perfect, praised) and another as the “scapegoat” (blamed for everything).
+The Golden Child vs. Scapegoat.
+In families, narcissistic parents might designate one child as the “golden child” (perfect, praised) and another as the “scapegoat” (blamed for everything).
 For instance, a parent might praise one child for their academic success.

 Meanwhile, they constantly criticize one another for minor mistakes.
 This creates a harmful cycle where siblings compete for approval, leading to jealousy and tension..
 This favoritism isn’t accidental, it’s a control tactic.